designbright/Homework5/README.md

 # Intro to JavaScript

-What is JavaScript?
+## What is JavaScript?
 JavaScript is an expressive programming language that powers a tremendous amount of the interactivity on the web, and increasingly powers servers behind the scenes.
 JavaScript written to run in a browser is often called "front-end" programming, and server-side JavaScript is usually considered "back-end" programming.
 In particular in front-end programming, JavaScript works hand-in-hand with HTML and CSS.

-HOW TO CREATE A JAVASCRIPT FILE
+### How to Create a JavaScript File

-  In Atom, create a new file and name it main.js
+1. In Atom (or your preferred text editor), create a new file and name it main.js
-    The '.js' file extension name indicates that it is a JavaScript file
+2. The '.js' file extension name indicates that it is a JavaScript file

-  Create a new HTML file and name it index.html
+3. Create a new HTML file and name it index.html

-  Link your JS file inside of your HTML file
+4. Link your JS file inside of your HTML file
-    The line below should be right before your </body> tag.
+5. The line below should be right before your </body> tag.
       This is because you want   all of your other content (HTML and CSS) to run in the browser first.

-    <script src="main.js"></script>
+   **<script src="main.js"></script>**

-COMPLETE THE FOLLOWING QUESTIONS BELOW:
+### The Assignment - Complete the questions below

 1. The below function does not work.
 The variable twoPlusTwo gets set to undefined.
 Refactor the function to make it work.